unaguna/random-obj-generator/sphinx/source/doc.as_command.datetime.rst

     # generates a value between 2021-01-01T00:00:00 and 2021-01-01T12:00:00
     python -m randog datetime 2021-01-01 2021-01-01T12:00:00

-By default, the output is in the standard python format, but you can change the output format to the format specified in `the form of strftime or strptime <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes>`_ or ISO-8601 by specifying options as follows:
+By default, the output is in the standard python format, but you can change the output format to the format specified in `the form of strftime or strptime <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes>`_ or `ISO-8601 format <https://en.wikipedia.org/wiki/ISO_8601>`_ by specifying options as follows:

 .. code-block:: shell